DGAP-Public Voting Rights: Deutsche EuroShop AG (english) () | aktiencheck.de

 b.2.
 Instruments according to Sec.
 25 para.
 1 No. 2 WpHG

-Type of Expiration Exercise or Cash or Voting Voting instrumen- or maturity conversion physical rights rights t date period settlement absolute in % Contract N/A N/A Cash 280064 0.52 % of Differenc- e Total 280064 0.52 %
+Type of Expiration Exercise or Cash or Voting Voting instrument or maturity conversion physical rights rights date period settlement absolute in % Contract N/A N/A Cash 311016 0.58 % for Difference Total 311016 0.58 %

 8. Information in relation to the person subject to the notification obligation